What Are the Key Project Management Processes?

 This final phase takes place after delivery and validation by the key stakeholders.
 At this stage, project managers need to tie up any loose ends and complete administrative requirements (e.g. closing contracts with suppliers or external contractors).
 They’ll also issue a closing report, possibly based on a project review meeting organized to assess the overall performance of the execution work.
 Finally, they’ll complete and archive the documentation related to the project for future reference.

-In order to determine and implement a cohesive and highly efficient project management process, it is recommended to start by analyzing your firm’s project activity and identifying your business drivers and blockers.
+In order to determine and implement a cohesive and highly efficient project management process, start by analyzing your firm’s project activity and identifying your business drivers and blockers.
 Understand what the goals and objectives of your business are, what specific challenges and requirements you are facing, and where there is room for improvement.
-Draw a map of the various projects in your pipeline and assess the way they are run and managed: Which tools and methodologies are currently in place, and how are they performing?
-How are projects selected for the pipeline?
+Draw a map of the various projects in your pipeline and assess their management methods: Which tools and methodologies are currently in place, and how are they performing?
+How do decision-makers select projects for the pipeline?
 Are execution workflows consistent and well-defined?
-Which channels are used by teams to communicate and collaborate?
+Which channels do teams use to communicate and collaborate?
 Are there shared evaluation criteria and KPIs?
 Do you have dedicated frameworks for managing resources and risks?

-This preliminary assessment will let you perform a gap analysis that should reveal the strengths and weaknesses of your project management.
+This preliminary assessment will let you perform a gap analysis that should reveal the strengths and weaknesses of your project portfolio management processes.
 The goal is to identify specific areas for improvement and opportunities.

 Another best practice is to engage in a detailed analysis of a couple of past projects.
 Perform an in-depth review of the work done throughout the life cycle of the project, try to figure out what worked and what didn’t, and identify key action that could be taken to improve the outcomes of similar projects moving forward.

-Based on that understanding of the current situation and challenges of your project organization, you will be able to determine the processes that will help improve the performance and results of your project management activities in order to align project execution with the strategic drivers of your business.
+Based on that understanding of the current situation and challenges of your project organization, you will be able to determine the project portfolio management processes that will help improve the performance and results of your project management activities in order to align project execution with the strategic drivers of your business.

 Benoît Boitard

-Benoît has been a member of Sciforma's marketing team since 2020.
-Previously, he had multiple professional experiences, working in particular as a digital strategy consultant, both in emerging start-ups and in large companies.
+Benoît has multiple professional experiences, working in particular as a digital strategy consultant, both in emerging start-ups and in large companies.
 These diverse experiences have imbued him with a global vision of project management in traditional and agile working environments.